jvspeed74/Python-Workshop/assignment07/probability/probability.README.md

 - Repeated
 - Sequential

-## Improvements
+## Potential Improvements

-- Optimizing list generation techniques
+1. **Algorithm Optimizations**: Optimizing list generation techniques.

-- More test cases could be added to ensure the robustness of the program.
+2. **In-depth Testing**: More test cases could be added to ensure the robustness of the program.

-- The script could be extended to handle more complex dice configurations, such as adding modifiers or special rules.
+3. **Greater Functionality**: The script could be extended to handle more complex dice configurations, such as adding modifiers or special rules.